Written by Vira Talingting.

 Reward yourself for a job well done

-Among all the tips for working remotely that I have tried over the years, this one has pushed me, a freelance writer, to overcome my productivity challenges and aim to become more.
-Aside from the fact that I get to help a business thrive through my expertise, I go after my daily productivity grind because I know there is something good waiting for me at the end of all these efforts I spend.
+Among all the tips for working remotely that I have tried over the years, this one has pushed me as a freelance writer to overcome my productivity challenges and aim to become more.
+Aside from the fact that I get to help a business thrive through my expertise, I go after my daily productivity grind.
+It’s because I know there is something good waiting for me at the end of all these efforts I spend.

 In fact, I keep a list of my goals/rewards in a post-it note and had it taped beside my computer unit.
 Whenever I feel like not working or my motivation has taken a plunge, I look up, take a breather, and read these little post-it notes.

-I hope the tips I have mentioned will help you the way they did me.
+I hope these freelance productivity tips I have mentioned will help you the way they did me.

 Cheers fellow freelancers, forge ahead!